-After bringing the Ark to Jerusalem, King David appointed the Levites to play their lyres and harps and sing God’s praises.
-He instructed them to thank God for His many kindnesses, including the special gift of Eretz Yisrael.
+After King David brought the Holy Ark to Jerusalem, he commanded the Levites to play their lyres and harps and sing God’s praises.
+He instructed them to thank God for His many kindnesses, including the special gift of Eretz Yisrael:

-Rav Kook explained that we connect to the land of Israel on two levels.
-Our first connection is through the ties that connect the Jewish people as a whole with the land of Israel, an eternal bond throughout the generations.
+Rav Kook explained that we connect to the Land of Israel on two levels.
+Our first connection is through the ties that connect the Jewish people as a whole to the Land of Israel.
+This is an eternal bond for all generations.

-But there exists an additional layer, a special connection between each individual Jew and the land of Israel.
-There exists an exact match between each individual — according to one’s talents and traits and unique soul-qualities — and Eretz Yisrael.
-This is our special cheilek or portion in the Land.
+But there exists an additional layer: the special connection between each individual Jew and the Land of Israel.
+There is a distinct match between each individual — according to his or her unique talents and soul-qualities — and Eretz Yisrael.
+This is our special portion in the Land.

-In a letter to his uncle in 1906, Rav Kook discussed this personal connection to Eretz Yisrael.
-The special distinction of Jerusalem, the great mitzvah to live there and build up the city, is well known.
-But if this is the case, why do we find great tzaddikim who chose to live in other cities in Israel?
-Why didn’t they all make their home in Jerusalem?
+In a 1906 letter, Rav Kook discussed the nature of this personal connection to Eretz Yisrael.
+The special distinction of Jerusalem, the great mitzvah to live there and develop the city, is well known.
+But if this is the case, why do we find lofty tzaddikim who chose to live in other cities in Israel?
+Why don’t they all make their home in Jerusalem?

-Rav Kook answered that every location in Israel has its own unique facet of holiness.
-As an example, Rav Kook noted some of the special spiritual qualities of Jaffa (where he then lived), the place where the prophet Jonah visited, and its role in the building of Solomon’s Temple.
+Rav Kook answered that every location in Israel has its own unique holiness.
+As an example, Rav Kook noted some of the special spiritual qualities of Jaffa (where he then served as chief rabbi): the place where the prophet Jonah visited, and its role in the construction of Solomon’s Temple.

 Rav Kook added that this was certainly true for the various tribes of Israel.
 Each tribe was prophetically assigned an area in Eretz Yisrael that corresponded to its own unique spiritual qualities.

-(Of course, one’s special ties to the land of Israel do not have to be expressed geographically.
-Each person may find his connection and contribution to Eretz Yisrael in a particular sphere of occupation, building up the Land physically or spiritually.)
+Of course, our special ties to the Land of Israel do not have to be expressed geographically.
+We may find our connection to Eretz Yisrael in a particular sphere of occupation, building up the Land in some material or spiritual fashion.

-This then is the intent of the prophetic statement.
-The verse starts with the individual — “to each of you I give the land” — and ends with the collective — “the portion of your [collective] inheritance.”
-Our bonds to the land of Israel include both own personal connection to the Land, as well as the nation’s eternal ties, throughout the generations.
+This is the meaning of David’s command.
+The verse starts with the individual level: “to each of you I give the Land.”
+It then adds the national level: “the portion of your [collective] inheritance.”
+Our bonds to the Land of Israel include our own personal connection to the Land as well as the nation’s eternal ties.

-This double connection is also reflected in the phrase chevel nachalat-chem, ‘the portion of your inheritance.’
-The phase appears to be oxymoronic, for chevel means a set, measured area of land, while the word nachalah indicates an inheritance that is boundless, for all times.
+This double connection is also reflected in the phrase חֶבֶל נַחֲלַתְכֶם, “the portion of your inheritance.”
+This phrase appears to be self-contradictory, for chevel means a set, measured area of land, while the word nachalah indicates an eternal inheritance for all times.
 Is our inheritance both measured and boundless?

 In fact, our ties to Eretz Yisrael encompass both aspects.
 We have a specific portion in the Land, our chevel, according to our unique soul-qualities.
-And we also share eternal binds to the Land, our nachalah as members of the Jewish people, party to God’s eternal promise to Israel.
-“He confirmed it to Jacob as a statute, an eternal covenant to Israel.”
+And we share eternal binds to the Land, our nachalah, as members of the Jewish people, party to God’s “eternal covenant with Israel.”